ibm-bluemix-mobile-services/bms-samples-cordova-helloauthentication/README.md

 	cordova run ios
 	cordova run android

-You will see a single view application with a "PING BLUEMIX" button.
-When you click this button the application will test the connection from the client to the backend Bluemix application.
-The application uses the ApplicationRoute specified in **index.js** in order to test the connection.
+When you run the application, you will see a single view application with a **PING BLUEMIX** button.
+When you click this button the application tests a connection from the client to a protected resource in the backend Bluemix application.
+Because this is a protected resource, the authentication process will begin.
+Login to the authentication service (Facebook in this example).
 The application will then display if the connection was successful or unsuccessful.
-In the unsuccessful state an error will be displayed in the Xcode/Android log, as well as in the application.
+In the unsuccessful state, an error is displayed in the application and the output to the Xcode console.

-***Note: A GET request is made to a protected resource on the Node.js runtime on Bluemix.
+**Note:** A GET request is made to a protected resource in the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
-If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.***
+The Node.js code provided in this boilerplate must be present in order for the sample to work as expected.

+**iOS Note:** This application runs on the latest version of XCode (V7.0).
+You might need to modify the application for Application Transport Security (ATS) changes made in iOS 9.
+For more information, see the following blog entry: [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/).

 ### Resolve any problems

 Check the following items:

 - Verify that you correctly pasted the route and GUID values.
+- Verify that you used the correct Facebook credentials.
 - Check the Xcode or Android debug log for more information.
 - Check the status of your App in Bluemix.